-2. EXPERIMENT 1
+2 Experiment 1

 Experiment 1 asked native speakers to judge three types of sentences on a scale of acceptability.
-They judged novel sentences that had a readily available alternative formulation, novel sentences that did not have a readily available alternative formulation, and familiar or baseline sentences.
-All sentences were created in pairs: one version involved a lower frequency main verb, and the other of which involved a higher frequency main verb; each pair of sentences was otherwise identical.
+Participants judged novel sentences that had a readily available alternative formulation, novel sentences that did not have a readily available alternative formulation, and familiar or baseline sentences.
+All sentences were created in pairs: one version involved a lower frequency main verb, and the other involved a higher frequency main verb; each pair of sentences was otherwise identical.